hbyacademic/HBY/imageProcessing.md

   - name: Morphological Processing
     img: ../img/morphological.png
     desc: Used to enhance features or texture of one image.
-Four major operations: dilation, erosion, opening (erosion then dilation), and closing (dilation then erosion).    github:
+Four major operations: dilation, erosion, opening (erosion then dilation), and closing (dilation then erosion).
     github:
     youtube: